Freedom House Rating

 June 25, 2014

-Various Libyan cities and municipalities are holding local elections.
-Furthermore, national elections are overdue and have been postponed indefinitely due to the political crisis and civil war.
+National elections in Libya are overdue due to the political crisis and civil war.
 In November 2020, Libyan stakeholders participating in UN-sponsored talks proposed December 24, 2021 for presidential and parliamentary elections.
+However, delays are possible.

 In 2011, an uprising deposed longtime dictator Muammar el-Qaddafi.
 Since then, Libya has been in crisis, and is currently in a state of civil war.
 Two rival (unelected) governments control different parts of the country.
 The United Nations-backed Government of National Accord (GNA), based in Tripoli, controls the country’s west.
 Its leader is Prime Minister Fayez al-Sarraj. al_Sarraj has asked the UN for support to hold elections.